codlark/cls/docs/Properties.md

  * `data: FILENAME` - external file to load data from.
 This property overrides the `data` section.
 If neither the `data` property nor the `data` section are present only one asset will be generated.
  * `template: FILENAME` - Specify a layout file to act as a template.
 For a full description of templates see [Templates](Templates/).
  * `dpi: DPI` ratio to convert inches to pixels.
 Default value is `300` meaning 300 pixels per inch.
 Also affects millimeters.
 Number must be bare (no unit).

+## PDF properties

+These properties control how pdf files are generated.

+ - `name: FILENAME` - The name to save the pdf as.
+If no name is provided, the name of the layout file will be used, eg "cards.bwl" will become "cards.pdf".
+ - `xMargin: MARGIN`
+ - `yMargin: MARGIN` - `xMargin` and `yMargin` control the margin on the left/right and top/bottom of the page respectively.
+Unit is one of 'px' or 'mm'.
+Both `xMargin` and `yMargin` must use the same unit and that unit must be the same unit as the `width` and `height` properties in the `layout` section.
+Default for both is `.25in`, which is the minimum allowed by most printers.
+ - `border: WIDTH` - The width of the border to draw around assets, if 0 no border will be drawn.
+Units are `in` and `mm`.
+Default value is `.01in`
+ - `pageSize: SIZE` - The size of the pages.
+Must be either `letter` or `A4`.
+Default is `letter`.
+ - `orientation: ORIENTATION` - The rotation of the page. must be either `portrait` or `landscape`.
+Default value is `portrait`.
+ - `render: TOGGLE` - If a true value, create a pdf file, if false create individual images as if the pdf section was not present.
+Default value is `true`.

 ## Element Properties